The creative benefits of a dip outdoors

 - Being able to make the transition easily between water and air.

-These are the things that give you freedom to be creative in water, to do whatever you want, indoors or outdoors.
+These are the things that enable you to do whatever you decide in water, indoors or outdoors.

 And if being outdoors gives you freedom to be creative, it might inspire you to start experimenting with what really works for you in the pool.